mattcarlotta/nvi/README.md

 nvi --scan mjs --ignored NODE_ENV --files .env -- npm run dev | <consumer>
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> There's may be a bottleneck with how many threads can be used at one time to scan files.
+> There may be a bottleneck with how many threads can be used at one time to scan files.
 A general rule of thumb is to start with 4 threads (if available) and then increase by 2.
-> For example, if a CPU has 16 cores, start with 4 threads, then 6, then 8 ..., up to the max CPU core count (16 threads).
+> For example, if a CPU has 16 cores, start with 4 threads, then 6, then 8... up to the max CPU core count (16 threads).
 > More is not always better!
 See Threaded Scan Results below...

 <details>